Best Guide to Manila Airport: Terminals, Getting Around, and Travel Tips

 By Car

-NAIAx is divided into two roads.
-Its shorter segment is connected to Macapagal Boulevard and the Manila-Cavite Expressway allowing for travel to Terminals 1 and 2 while the longer segment is connected to the Metro Manila Skyway and Terminal 3.
-Terminal 4 is unfortunately not accessible via NAIAx but is instead reached via Domestic Road.
+NAIAx is divided into two segments: the shorter one connects to Terminals 1 and 2 via Macapagal Boulevard and the Manila-Cavite Expressway, while the longer segment leads to Terminal 3 via the Metro Manila Skyway.
+Although Terminal 4 isn’t directly accessible from NAIAx, it can be reached via Domestic Road.

 Inter-terminal Transportation

-The terminals are in separate buildings that are not connected, so be mindful and double-check which terminal you fall under.
+The terminals at NAIA are located in separate buildings and are not connected, so it’s important to double-check your terminal assignment to avoid confusion.

-Free shuttle buses are exclusively available for passengers traveling between terminals.
-The shuttle buses are normally stationed at the arrival area of every terminal under the sign “Transfers.”
+Free shuttle buses are available for passengers traveling between terminals.
+These shuttles can be found at the arrival area of each terminal under the "Transfers" sign.

 Manila Airport Hotel